 What is Sector Rotation?
 And How It Impacts Your Portfolio?

 The stock market doesn’t move in a straight line; it will outperform at different time and industries while others lag.
 The concept is similar for sectors too, so this cyclical pattern is known as sector rotation.
-This powerful strategy is used by savvy investors to boost their returns and manage their risk.
+Some investors use this strategy in an attempt to improve returns and manage risk.

 If you are a beginner or a seasoned trader, understanding sector rotation in the stock market will help to align your portfolio with the rhythm and economic cycles.
 In this blog we can explore the sector’s rotation in detail and see how it will impact your portfolio.